fMRIPrep: A Robust Preprocessing Pipeline for fMRI Data

 - Specific options for running ICA_AROMA

-- Specific options for estimating confounds
+- Specific options for generating confounds

 - Specific options for ANTs registrations